-Whenever a student is found to have acted in a manner contrary to the College rules and regulations, he/she can expect that some form of official disciplinary action will be taken against them by the College.
+Whenever a student is found to have acted in a manner contrary to the College rules and regulations, that student can expect some form of official disciplinary action will be taken against them by the College.
 The goal in selecting an appropriate sanction in every discipline case is to provide the student with an educational experience and to balance the perceived needs of the individual student with those of the entire community.
-Therefore, the type of action taken in any particular case will depend on several factors, including the degree of seriousness of the violations, the violator's awareness about the problems caused by his/her behavior, and the violator's degree of maturity and apparent ability and readiness to learn more positive behaviors as a result of having participated in the campus judicial process.
+Therefore, the type of action taken in any particular case will depend on several factors including the degree of seriousness of the violations, the violator's awareness about the problems caused by violator's behavior, and the violator's degree of maturity and apparent ability and readiness to learn more positive behaviors as a result of having participated in the campus conduct process.

 The following sanctions represent a range of actions starting with the less serious and ending with the most severe.
-Any hearing agent, such as the College Judicial Board, or a representative of the Student Affairs Office, upon finding that a violation of College policy has taken place, may apply any one of these sanctions or a combination of these in an effort to effectively respond to the situation of the case before them.
+Any hearing agent, upon finding that a violation of College policy occurred, may apply any one of these sanctions, or a combination of these, in an effort to effectively respond to the situation of the case before them.
 The sanctions are considered in order of severity.
 Discipline is also progressive so a student who is already on "College Probation" and is found to have violated another College rule can expect to receive a more severe sanction such as "Disciplinary Probation" and so forth on through "Dismissal from the College."
 The actions, which may be taken in disciplinary cases, are:

-1. Case Dismissed - An action which closes a case for any one of the following reasons: a) not responsible finding is reached by the hearing body/officer, or b) there is a lack of sufficient information and/or evidence.
+Case Dismissed - An action that closes a case for any of the following reasons: a) not responsible finding is reached by the hearing agent or b) there is a lack of sufficient information and/or evidence.

-2. Reprimand - Written notification from a hearing body/officer to a student containing an official reprimand and indicating that repetition of infractions of College regulations will most likely result in more severe disciplinary action.
+Reprimand - Written notification from a hearing agent to a student containing an official reprimand indicating that repetition of infractions of College regulations will most likely result in more severe disciplinary action.

-4. Disciplinary Probation - A restrictive probationary status imposed for a specific time period, not to exceed eighteen months, during which a student is most likely to be prohibited from representing the College, or running for/holding office, in any extracurricular activities such as councils, intercollegiate athletic teams, intramural programs, clubs or organizations (including SGA), theater, publications, band, etc. Additional conditions or restrictions may be imposed.
-Students found responsible of any further infraction of College regulations during the probation, or who violate the conditions or restrictions of the probation will be subject to further action.
+Disciplinary Probation - A restrictive probationary status imposed for a specific time period, not to exceed eighteen months, during which a student is most likely to be prohibited from representing the College or running for/holding office in any extracurricular activities such as councils, intercollegiate athletic teams, intramural programs, clubs or organizations (including SGA), theater, publications, band, etc. Additional conditions or restrictions may be imposed.
+Students found responsible of any further infraction of College regulations during the probation or who violate the conditions or restrictions of the probation will be subject to further action.

-6. Dismissal from the College - A decision to dismiss a student means that his/her status at MCLA is terminated for an indefinite period of time.
-During the period when the student is dismissed he/she is excluded from classes and from all privileges and activities of the College.
-During a period of dismissal a student is not permitted on College property without the expressed permission of the Student Affairs Division Office.
-If a dismissed student violates any College regulation during the dismissal period or the conditions of dismissal, he/she shall be subject to further action.
+Dismissal from the College - A decision to dismiss a student means that the student's status at MCLA is terminated for an indefinite period of time.
+During the period when the student is dismissed the student is excluded from classes and from all privileges and activities of the College.
+During a period of dismissal, a student is not permitted on College property without the expressed permission of the Student Affairs Division Office.
+If a dismissed student violates any College regulation during the dismissal period or the conditions of dismissal, the student shall be subject to further action.
 A sanction of dismissal must be reviewed and approved by the College President before it becomes effective.
 Any recommended dates or conditions of readmission must be similarly approved.
 Readmission to the College must be approved by the President.

-7. Conditions - A Hearing Agent may attach conditions to any disciplinary action, including but not limited to the following:
+Conditions - A hearing agent may attach conditions to any disciplinary action, including but not limited to the following:

 A. Restitution - Reimbursement by the student to the College or an individual through payment of money or performance of an appropriate work requirement because of damage or loss to the College or personal property or misappropriation of same.

-C. Special Assignments - A work project or special assignment imposed by a hearing body either as an alternative to another sanction or as a condition of a particular sanction.
-An effort will be made to select an assignment, which is appropriate to the offense and does not degrade the individual or inhibit his/her academic progress or health.
-Special assignments may include, but are not limited to, community service, written reports, participation in extracurricular programs, counseling or educational groups, and work in a specific campus office, building or area.
+C. Special Assignment - A work project or special assignment imposed by a hearing body either as an alternative to another sanction or as a condition of a particular sanction.
+An effort will be made to select an assignment appropriate to the offense and does not degrade the individual or inhibit the student's academic progress or health.
+Special assignments may include, but are not limited to, community service; written reports; participation in extracurricular programs; counseling or educational groups; and work in a specific campus office, building or area.
 Failure to complete a special assignment by the date set by the hearing agent or body will result in the imposition of more severe sanctions and/or release of enrollment.

 D. Restriction or Revocation of Privileges ‑ Temporary or permanent loss of privileges as an alternative to another sanction or as a condition of a particular sanction.
-Such action includes but is not limited to use of a specific College facility, residence hall visitation privileges, access to computing network, campus motor vehicle parking and/or operating privileges, and other special privileges.
-The hearing officer or body must specify the date after which the student may regain these privileges and/or what conditions the student must meet to be eligible to regain these privileges.
+Such action includes but is not limited to use of a specific College facility; residence hall visitation privileges; access to computing network; campus motor vehicle parking and/or operating privileges; and other special privileges.
+The hearing agent must specify the date after which the student may regain these privileges and/or what conditions the student must meet to be eligible to regain these privileges.

-E. Referral to a Targeted Educational Intervention - The designated hearing officer or body may refer a student to education intervention programs, on or off campus.
+E. Referral to a Targeted Educational Intervention - The designated hearing agent may refer a student to education intervention programs, on or off campus.
 The purpose of this referral will be to offer the student an opportunity to understand and address aspects of personal decision-making (e.g., alcohol and substance use) and/or behavior (e.g., expression of anger, hostile behavior).

 F. Parent/Guardian Contact - Students will arrange a contact or conference with their parents or guardians and a designated staff member by a specific date and in a specific manner.